 If you’re earning 10% profits on $10,000 trades, that’s $1,000 in four days or less.
 If you’re successful trades are outnumbering your losses, you’ll be earning a very healthy income.

 The force behind TimothySykes.com, Tim Sykes may be the name and face most closely associated with swing trading.

-His website has been around for more than a dozen years, and he uses it as a platform to educate others in various alternative investment methods.
+His website has been around for nearly 15 years, and he uses it as a platform to educate others in various alternative investment methods.

-We have to respect that kind of advice, since it’s consistent with another time honored rule, The first rule in making money is not to lose it.
+We have to respect that kind of investment advice, since it’s consistent with another time honored rule: The first rule in making money is not to lose it.

 Sykes offers three of what he considers to be the best swing trade trading strategies: